Tiagopviana/iRacing-Spectator-Info/README.md

 Known Problems:
 -  Some car logos don't work.
 Still looking on that.
 -  Probably some flags don't work.
 Couldn't test all...
+-  Overlay will be active if you hide iRacing UI (space key).

 Notes: If you find useful and found an error, or you have some suggestions, feel free to ask!